Speech & Language Therapy (Pre-registration)

 - We have strong links with clinical partners across the North West, in both NHS and non-NHS settings.
 You’ll have lots of opportunities to gain valuable work experience

-- Our January start dates are an ideal time of the year to pursue something new.
-Start the new year by gaining the knowledge and skills that employers are craving.
+- Pursue something new and gain the knowledge and skills that employers are craving.

 What you’ll do